Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Additional Details on Numerical Experiments

-In addition to the local optima effect, the inherent complexity of the model can also affect its performance.
-That is, for instance, increasing the sparsity ($\vec{\pi} H$) will decrease the reliability of the model.
+\ \\ {}\textbf{Reliability For Binary Data.} In addition to the local optima effect, the inherent complexity of the model can also affect its performance.
+That is, for instance, increasing the sparseness (i.e., $\sum_h \pi_h$ which in this case is equal to $\pi H$ as we assumed $\pi_h = \pi$ for $h = 1, \ldots, H$) will decrease the reliability of the model.
 In fact, one measure that has been of interest is how robust an algorithm is w.r.t. the average number of active bars, and how often it reaches the global vs.\ any local optimum.
-The probability of recovering all bars has been termed "reliability" of the algorithm \cite{Spratling2006}.
-In the following, we further investigate the reliability of the Bernoulli-MCA (B-MCA) model for different levels of sparsity.
-For our purposes, we notably did not optimize learning to improve reliability (e.g., by introducing annealing procedures \cite{LuckeEggert2010}) but used the canonical form of B-MCA with exact E-steps (i.e., full posteriors) and updated $W$ and $\vec{\pi}$ using Eqns. \eqref{update_W_real} and \eqref{Update_pi}.
-We generated artificial datasets according to the B-MCA model similar to the procedure presented above with $W_{dh} \in \{0.99, 0.01\}$ and varying values of $\pi$ (we assumed $\pi_h = \pi$ for $h = 1, \ldots, H$) that determine the average number of active bars per datapoint.
-For each value of $\pi$, we generated $200$ different bars datasets each with $N = 1000$ datapoints and then fitted a B-MCA model.
-We then computed $50$ full EM iterations; initialization of $W_{dh}$ and $\pi$ were chosen as in the bars test experiments above.
-Reliability further measured in terms of the percentage of all trained B-MCA models that achieved a higher log-likelihood value than the ground-truth values (note that this is a good measure as the converged log-likelihoods are slightly higher than the ground-truth value due to the overfitting effect).
+The probability of recovering all bars has been commonly termed \textit{reliability} of the algorithm \citep[][]{Spratling2006}.
+In the following, we investigate the reliability of the Bernoulli-MCA (B-MCA) model for different levels of sparseness.
+For our purposes, we notably did not optimize learning to improve reliability \citep[e.g., by introducing annealing procedures;][]{LuckeEggert2010} but used the canonical form of B-MCA with exact E-steps (i.e., full posteriors) and updated $W$ and $\vec{\pi}$ using Eqns. \eqref{update_W_real} and \eqref{Update_pi}.
+We generated artificial datasets according to the B-MCA model similar to the procedure presented above with $W_{dh} \in \{0.01, 0.99\}$ and varied the value of $\pi$ that determines the average number of active bars per data point.
+For each value of $\pi$, we generated $200$ different bars datasets each with $N = 1000$ data points and then fitted a B-MCA model.
+We computed $50$ full EM iterations with the same initialization as the experiments above and measured the reliability in terms of the percentage of all trained B-MCA models that achieved a higher log-likelihood value than the ground-truth.
+It should be noted that we commonly observed the overfitting effect as we used a finite sample size here and thus, the best runs were observed to have log-likelihood values that are slightly higher than the ground-truth log-likelihood.
 Results are presented in Fig. \ref{fig:Reliability}.